Blog

 - Planning distributions around college financial aid applications or Medicare premiums

-Written by,
+Reviewed by,

 Alex Austin, CFP®

-Alex is a comprehensive, fee-only financial planner.
+Alex is a comprehensive, fee-only financial advisor.
 Alex made a career move into personal financial planning and investment management after 10 years in investment banking and corporate finance to find more meaning in his work and better match his personality and interests to his career.
 It’s worked out better than he could have imagined.

 Want to read more articles by Alex?